microsoft/vscode-docs/docs/remote/wsl.md

 3. Type **`code-insiders .`** in the terminal.
 When doing this for the first time you should see VS Code fetching components needed to run in WSL.
 This should only take short while, and is only needed once.

-4. After a moment, a new VS Code window will appear and you'll see a notification letting you know VS Code is opening the folder in WSL.
+4. After a moment, a new VS Code window will appear, and you'll see a notification letting you know VS Code is opening the folder in WSL.

    ![WSL Starting notification](images/wsl//wsl-starting-notification.png)